Magazine (firearms): Hopper

-The hopper magazine is a very unusual design.
-Unlike many other types of magazine-fed machine guns, which commonly used either box magazines or belts to feed ammunition into the firearm's action, the hopper magazine functioned differently.
-It would use stripper clips from an infantryman or machine gunner to supply ammunition for the machine gun to operate.
-This could be accomplished at any time, by just dropping the entire stripper clip into the hopper magazine.

 The Japanese Type 11 light machine gun was the only weapon system that used a hopper magazine.
-This light machine gun was fed by standard 6.5×50mmSR Arisaka stripper clips that were used by riflemen armed with the Type 38 bolt action rifle.
-The hopper is located on the left side of the receiver and held 6 of the 5-round clips, for a total of 30 rounds of ammunition.
+This gun was fed by standard 6.5×50mmSR Arisaka stripper clips that were used by riflemen armed with the Type 38 bolt action rifle.
+The hopper was located on the left side of the receiver and held six of the 5-round clips, for a total of 30 rounds of ammunition.
 The hopper magazine was designed with a series of mechanical teeth activated by a cam track on the gas piston to pull cartridges off each clip and into the action.
-After the fifth and final round from each stripper clip was fed and fired, the empty clip would then fall out the bottom of the hopper magazine and the next fully loaded stripper clip would then be dropped into place for feeding.
-There is a spring-loaded follower that applied pressure on top of the clips to hold them in place so they would not fall out while the weapon was being transported or fired.
+After the fifth and final round from each stripper clip was fed and fired, the empty clip would fall out the bottom of the hopper magazine and the next fully loaded stripper clip would then be dropped into place for feeding.
+There was a spring-loaded follower that applied pressure on top of the clips to hold them in place so they would not fall out while the weapon was being transported or fired.